GaryHughes/stddecimal/README_header.md

 I've used [this implementation](https://sourceforge.net/p/stddecimal/code/HEAD/tree/trunk/) successfully in the past however I wanted build a modern version that relied on templates instead of macros to generate the numerous operators required.

 # Testing

+The library is validated using the [General Decimal Arithmetic Test Cases](http://speleotrove.com/decimal/dectest.html).
+Test cases that are not applicable or not yet supported will be explicitly skipped.